BossyNine/bakery_sales_prediction/3_Model/README.md

 COLS_TO_DROP = ['Umsatz']
 ```

 Tuning mostly consist of minimal changes to the learning rate and the batch size.
-Huges improvments from moving from mape to mse.
+Huges improvements from moving from mape to mse.
 Hyperparameter Tuning is still quite hard and mostly an expirience problem.
 Sticking to established values seems to work best.

 ## Evaluation and Optimizer